xmartlabs/xmartlabs.github.io/_posts/2020-04-28-Why-Sign-in-with-Apple-and-integration-guide.md

 ### Register your email domains

 As we mentioned before, to communicate with users who tap the *hide my email* option we must register our emails domain we’ll use to contact them.
+You must have already configured Sender Policy Framework (SPF) in order to use it at this point.

-You need to configure it on **Apple Developer Program**.
+For configure your email domains enter to **Apple Developer Program**.
 Go to *Certificates, Identifiers & Profile → More* and tap *Configure* button

 <img width="100%" src="/images/apple-sign-in/emailComunication.png" />